DevelopersHawai/nodeJS_SocialMediaSite/README.md

 * I found out that the video I made was taking too much time to pull and push.
 Rather than modify the code base ridiciously, it is wiser to post to youtube and reference the link of its beginnings [here_link not ready]()

+Known issues to contributors outside of the USA
 If git gives you an issue like:
 "fatal: The remote end hung up unexpectedly"
 Please run `git config http.postBuffer 524288000`